-EDLA 628 - Managing and Enhancing the Instructional Culture credits: 3 This course includes methods and strategies teachers can use to match pedagogy to the various learning styles of students.
+EDLA 628 - Manage-Enhance Instructional Culture

+This course includes methods and strategies teachers can use to match pedagogy to the various learning styles of students.
 Teachers translate theory into practice through experiences within the classroom as well as collaborate with families and community agencies.
 The course focuses on practical application of theory by the creation of curricula using methods, strategies, and resources that have been designed to facilitate child resiliency, involve family, and utilize school and community resources.